Sans Souci Cabaret: Remodel

 Remodeling of the Sans Souci Cabaret started in 1955 at an approximate cost of one million dollars.
 The management of Norman “Roughneck” Rothman, a mafia associate who was married to the Cuban Olga Chaviano, a star at the Sans Souci between 1953 and 1955, preceded the management of William G. Buschoff, known as Lefty Clark, from Miami Beach, one of the men of Santo Trafficante Jr. A report by the Department of the Treasury written in Havana considered Buschoff a suspect of drug trafficking; Santo Trafficante was also a suspect.

+The casino was destroyed by mobs in early January 1959 as Fidel Castro's rebel army overtook Havana.